Railway preservation in New Zealand

 Railway preservation in New Zealand is the preservation of historically significant facets of New Zealand's rail transport history.
 The earliest recorded preservation attempt took place in 1925, although the movement itself did not start properly until 1960.
-New Zealand appears to have a higher proportion of organized railway enthusiasts per 1,000 of population than any other part of the world.

 History

 Early initiatives

 Early preservation efforts in New Zealand were restricted to static public display of locomotives, and it is believed the first was Double Fairlie E class locomotive E 175 Josephine outside the Dunedin Railway Station in 1925.
 After this, the preservation movement entered a hiatus until the founding of the New Zealand Railway and Locomotive Society in 1944, which established branches throughout the country.
 The first act of active railway preservation was started by the NZR&LS Otago Branch when they purchased a small 9-tonne Fowler 0-4-0T tank locomotive built in 1921 and formerly used by the Public Works Department as their NO 540, from the Otago Harbour Board for use on the fledgeling Ocean Beach Railway, established in 1963.

 Similar works were soon started in Christchurch by the NZR&LS Canterbury Branch at their new Ferrymead Railway in Christchurch, the NZR&LS Auckland Branch at their Glenbrook Vintage Railway and the NZR&LS Wellington Branch at their Silver Stream Railway.
 A railway museum was established at Te Awamutu by the NZR&LS Waikato Branch.
 However, this period also saw the breakaway of the NZR&LS Auckland and Canterbury Branches to become the Railway Enthusiasts Society and the Canterbury Railway Society respectively, although they retained an affiliation with the NZR&LS.